atran0802/wbdv-assignments/README.md

 - use of card/grid to sections things on webpage

 - search bar input field has auto complete
-- website is layout based on the familiar (magniifying glass icon for search)

 - website features products and services that they provide and also offers support/help